SakibAlHasan10/JavaScript-Interview-Questions/README.md

 - Primitive data types can store only a single value.
 To store multiple and complex values, non-primitive data types are used.
 - 1. <b>Object</b> - Used to store collection of data.

+### 3. Explain Hoisting in javascript.

+- Hoisting is the default behaviour of javascript where all the variable and function declarations are moved on top.

+This means that irrespective of where the variables and functions are declared, they are moved on top of the scope.
+The scope can be both local and global.